TechGrounds-Cloud8/cloud8-se0727/02_Sec_1/Sec-02.md

 * Installeer een webserver op je VM.
 * Bekijk de standaardpagina die met de webserver geïnstalleerd is.

+How Do I Know If Apache Is Installed?
+You can enter http://server-ip:80 on your web browser as the address for an Apache web server.
+You should see the statement that your Apache server is functioning properly.
+Clicking this command will enable you to confirm whether or not Apache is running.

 * Stel de firewall zo in dat je webverkeer blokkeert, maar wel ssh-verkeer toelaat.
 * Controleer of de firewall zijn werk doet.